MithrilJS/mithril.js/docs/mithril.component.md

 #### Controller as a class constructor

-A controller can also be used as a class constructor (i.e. it's possible to attach properties to the `this` object within the constructor, instead of returning a value.
+A controller can also be used as a class constructor (i.e. it's possible to attach properties to the `this` object within the constructor, instead of returning a value).

 ```javascript
 var MyComponent = {